Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 <br>

+### Notes:

 </br>
-- Note: I'm switching over to Vosk and Kaldi for ASR since Deepspeech isn't very precise with....my "kind of english".
+- Note: I'm switching over to Vosk and Kaldi for ASR since Deepspeech isn't very precise with....my *"kind of english"*.
 But this is not finalised yet so I haven't updated this readme accordingly.
 <br>